kojoidrissa/algo1/Week1_notes.md

 2. We won't worry much about small constant factors or lower-order terms.
 Why?
     4. Easier mathematically
     5. constants depend on the implementation language and method
     3. We'll lose very little predictive power by using the 2nd principle.
+3. Asymptotic analysis: focus on large input sizes (as n tends towards infinity)
+    4. justification: we focus on large n-values because those are the only problems where speed and performance matter.
+If you're only sorting 10 or 100 items, it doesn't really matter.
+However, as computers get faster, the data we want to analyze gets **larger**.
+    5. This also allows your problem-solving power to grow linearly with computer power.

+###Fast Algorithm definition
+An algorithm who's worst-case running time grows slowly with input size.
+The 'sweet spot' provides mathematical tractability AND predictive power.